 Majo Crespo is from Guatemala City and has a background in creative development, marketing and strategy.
-While on a trip to New York, she discovered Shillington and decided to enroll in the full-time course to elevate her technical skills.
+While on a trip to New York, she discovered Shillington and decided to enroll in the New York full-time course to elevate her technical skills.
 In the last 3 years, she has been the co-founder and strategic designer at Facético, a design studio focused on helping companies launch products and services.
 She’s also worked as the head of design and experience for Tecki, a Latin American start-up helping elderly people with using tech devices.

 Watch Majo’s student portfolio video that she created in only 3 months, get her reflections on living in New York, discover her creative inspiration, and learn about her favorite campaign project, Chapiness, where she discusses the visual language used to represent her home country Guatemala.